BrizziB/Graph-Classification-with-GCN/README.md

 Both approaches start with a sparse, block-diagonal version of an adjacency matrix that gathers all the graphs in the dataset.
 See https://github.com/tkipf/gcn/issues/4#issuecomment-274445114  for a better explanation - with figures

-Results: on Protein dataset -with the settings in the code- i obtain an average accuracy of 78.8% with 2.7% as standard deviation.
+Results: on Protein dataset -with the settings in the code- i obtain an average classification accuracy of 78.8% with 2.7% as standard deviation (the two approaches yield very close results).
-The result is an average of 100 results, of tests conducted using 1000 graphs in the training set and 100 in the test set.
+This accuracy is an average of 100 result.
+Each test has been conducted using 1000 graphs in the training set and 100 in the test set - with random splits.